Couple complain Animal Planet show cast them as pot growers

 CONCORD, N.H.
 (AP) — A couple say they were cast in a false light on an Animal Planet reality television show about state Fish and Game conservation officers, but a lawyer for the show’s production companies disagreed in arguments before the New Hampshire Supreme Court.

-The court heard arguments Tuesday involving Dale and Anne Mansfield, of Durham, who briefly appeared in a 2018 “North Woods Law” episode about an officer attempting to learn who’s responsible for growing a small marijuana patch, New Hampshire Public Radio reported.
+The court heard arguments Tuesday involving Dale and Anne Mansfield, of New Durham, who briefly appeared in a 2018 “North Woods Law” episode about an officer attempting to learn who’s responsible for growing a small marijuana patch, New Hampshire Public Radio reported.

 He interviews the Mansfields, who live nearby.
 Their faces were pixelated.
 Officers later arrest a suspect.

-Note: This story has been corrected to show the couple is from New Durham, not Durham.